cisborg/qiskit/README.md

-Quantum computing code files
-Quantum machine learning projects
-Quantum containerization and orchestration
+Qiskit quantum machine learning (on tensorflow and pytorch )  and devops! looking for cirq?  check the cirq repository,,Thanks!